ifd3f/caligula/README.md

   <INPUT>  Input file to burn

 Options:
+  -o <OUT>
-  -o <OUT>                         Where to write the output.
-If not supplied, we will search for possible disks and ask you for where you want to burn
+          Where to write the output.
+If not supplied, we will search for possible disks and ask you for where you want to burn -z, --compression <COMPRESSION>
-  -f, --force                      If supplied, we will not ask for confirmation before destroying your disk
-      --show-all-disks             If provided, we will not only show you removable disks, but all disks.
-If you use this option, please proceed with caution!
-  -z, --compression <COMPRESSION>  What compression format the input file is.
+          What compression format the input file is.
 If `auto`, then we will guess based on the extension [default: auto] [possible values: auto, none, bz2, gz, xz]
+  -s, --hash <HASH>
+          The hash of the input file.
+For more information, see long help (--help) [default: ask]
+      --hash-of <HASH_OF>
+          Is the hash calculated from the raw file, or the compressed file? [possible
+          values: raw, compressed]
+      --show-all-disks
+          If provided, we will show all disks, removable or not -f, --force
+          If supplied, we will not ask for confirmation before destroying your disk
+  -h, --help
-  -h, --help                       Print help
+          Print help (see more with '--help')
+  -V, --version
-  -V, --version                    Print version
+          Print version
 ```

 ## Supported platforms